daos-stack/daos/docs/admin/rebuild_controls.md

 ## Example Usage: Stop a Single Pool Rebuild, then Direct Reintegration

-A system has detected the loss of an engine (rank 3) and has launched a corresponding rebuild on pool `p1` for that exclusion.
-The administrator decides in this case that it is preferable to stop the exclude rebuild rather than let it finish (perhaps it is possible to quickly remedy the rank 3 engine issue, restart it, and directly reintegrate it back into the system and pool — rather than perform 2 separate rebuilds for the exclusion and the reintegration).
+A system has detected the loss of an engine (rank 3) that has 8 storage targets.
+A corresponding rebuild has launched on pool `p1` after the engine's exclusion from the pool map.
+The administrator decides to stop this rebuild (perhaps because it is possible to quickly remedy the rank 3 engine issue, restart it, and reintegrate it into the system and pool).
+This will result in a single rebuild for the reintegration, rather than two rebuilds (for the initial exclusion, and later for the reintegration).

 **1.** Observe the pool `p1` is rebuilding after the fault is detected.

+The pool state reflects 8 disabled targets (`disabled=8`) corresponding to the exclusion of engine rank 3.
+Rebuild is underway (`busy` rebuild state).
 ```bash
 $ dmg pool query --health-only p1
 Pool cdf27ec1-ed97-4aa6-a766-39a2ed2136a1, ntarget=64, disabled=8, leader=6, version=77, state=TargetsExcluded